abhishek77774/JavaUDPClientServerApp/README.md

-# A Basic Java UDP Client Server Application
+# Java UDP Client Server Application

 ### Features:
 - It is a Java console application.
 Created for learning purpose.